 Events require manual handler maintenance which requires you to remember the delegate that was handed to it.
 It’s like keeping your hands on the money you paid for your newspaper subscription in order to be able to unsubscribe.
 In the world of Rx, you get an IDisposable handle to unsubscribe.

 Now let’s see how things look when using Rx.
 To import an event into Rx, we use the FromEventPattern operator, which we tell the EventArgs objects that will be raised by the event being bridged.
 Two overloads exist, one that takes a pair of functions used to attach and detach a handler, and one that uses reflection to find those add/remove methods on your behalf.
-We’ll go for the latter approach here: var lbl = new Label(); var frm = new Form { Controls = { lbl } }; var moves = Observable.FromEventPattern<MouseEventArgs>(frm, "MouseMove"); using (moves.Subscribe(evt => { lbl.Text = evt.EventArgs.Location.ToString(); })) { Application.Run(frm); } // Proper clean-up just got a lot easier...
+We’ll go for the latter approach here: var lbl = new Label(); var frm = new Form { Controls = { lbl } }; var moves = Observable.FromEventPattern<MouseEventArgs>(frm, "MouseMove"); using (moves.Subscribe(evt => lbl.Text = evt.EventArgs.Location.ToString())) { Application.Run(frm); } // Proper clean-up just got a lot easier...
 We’ll now explain this fragment in depth to drive home the points we made before: